 Analysis / Bias

-In review, the Arizona Republic covers local and state news through journalists with minimal bias in story selection and wording such as this: New law would make Arizona cities pay for raising the minimum wage.
+In review, the Arizona Republic covers local and state news through journalists with minimal bias in story selection and wording: New law would make Arizona cities pay for raising the minimum wage.
 National news links directly to USA Today.
-In general, straight news reporting is low biased and factual.
+In general, straight news reporting is low-biased and factual.

 Editorially, the Arizona Republic has a long history of supporting Republican candidates.
-In fact, over the course of 120 years they never endorsed a Democratic presidential candidate, until 2016, when they endorsed Democratic nominee Hillary Clinton.
-Further, “In local elections, they has recently endorsed Democratic candidates such as former Arizona Governor, former Secretary of Homeland Security, and now President of the University of California Janet Napolitano and former Arizona Congressman Harry Mitchell.”
-Next, a review of their Op-Ed page also demonstrates a left leaning bias with articles such as this: Jeff Flake says he will not call Donald Trump a racist.
+In fact, over the course of 120 years, they never endorsed a Democratic presidential candidate until 2016, when they endorsed Democratic nominee Hillary Clinton.
+Further, “In local elections, they have recently endorsed Democratic candidates such as former Arizona Governor, former Secretary of Homeland Security, and now President of the University of California Janet Napolitano and former Arizona Congressman Harry Mitchell.”
+Next, a review of their Op-Ed page also demonstrates a left-leaning bias with articles such as this: Jeff Flake says he will not call Donald Trump a racist.
 He should.
 Lastly, we reviewed the editorials and found a reasonable balance, with 6 out of 10 favoring the left.